Vedanshu7/Git-Commit-Editor/README.md

 ## Requirements
 - Please make sure you have added bash and git in your environment variable.
   - E.g.: C:\Program Files\Git\bin
+- **Important**: After changing the date with this utility in your local git repository, you need to force push to your remote (e.g.: github).
+Force pushing may cause all your peers to pull from the repository, take care of that.

 #### Example: